 Ideally, sunny days with a combination of powder blue skies and fair weather cumulus clouds are wonderful for cherry blossom photography.
 Powder blue skies look very appealing as a background for cherry blossoms and the puffy cotton ball-like clouds act as giant reflectors, softening the sunlight’s glare and reducing harsh shadows in the landscape of the park.
 These are also great conditions for family photos, which brings me to my next tip.

 If I had to make a single accessory purchase for cherry blossom/portrait photography, this would be it.
 A white or gold diffuser can make subtle but meaningful improvements in outdoor portraits of friends and family and in cherry blossom close-up photos.
 In fact, this will do more to give your photos a professional look than any other photographic accessory you may purchase.
 Photographic diffusers are sold in most good camera shops.
-They are lightweight, collapsible flat screens with a highly reflective white/gold/silver surface designed to bounce light on your subject.
-They soften shadows and add illumination, whether the subject is your child’s face or a pleasing cluster of cherry blooms.
+They are lightweight, collapsible flat screens designed to diffuse light that falls upon your subject.
+They soften shadows and add softer illumination, whether the subject is your child’s face or a pleasing cluster of cherry blooms.

 The advantage of diffuser over using camera flash is that the light is softer and natural.
 You can spot a photo illuminated with a camera’s pop-up flash a mile away.
 The shadows tend to be harsh and details flattened.
-However, a white diffuser creates a very natural and soft form of illumination that flatters faces and delicate cherry blossoms.
+However, a white diffuser creates a softer, more natural form of illumination that flatters faces and delicate cherry blossoms.